code-for-venezuela/2019-april-codeathon/README.md

     2. We want to bring together: developers, PMs, Data scientists, designers etc.
     3. A team could be made up of engineers only or a mix of cross-discipline teammates.
     4. We encourage freedom to innovate and be creative.
-    5. Team Size Recommendation: 3 to 5 people.
+    5. Recommended team size: 3 to 5 people.
 2. **Logistics:**
     6. Slack will be the main communication channel for the event.
 Please use [#hackathon-ga](https://codeforvenezuela.slack.com/messages/CH5JMFBB2) to post questions and requests.
     7. When there are talks or workshops, we will make sure we have a video stream available for remote participants.